Logo

 Is it a good idea to take out a personal loan?

 It depends on your current financial situation and what you need.
-The majority of personal loans are unsecured, which means they don’t require collateral.
+Most personal loans are unsecured, meaning they don’t require collateral.
 That means if you have a high credit score, steady income, good credit history, and low debt-to-income ratio, a personal loan could be a more cost-effective solution for funding a large or unexpected expense.
-If you’re trying to purchase a home or car, however, secured loans—like a mortgage or auto loan—might be the better option.
+However, secured loans—like a mortgage or auto loan—might be the better option if you're trying to purchase a home or car.
 Before you apply, make sure you meet the personal loan eligibility criteria.

 How to take out a small personal loan?

-A small personal loan may help cover a temporary spike in your monthly expenses or an unanticipated financial burden.
-Generally not more than $3,000, a small personal loan can be a great way to borrow exactly what you need without relying on credit cards.
+A small personal loan may help cover a temporary spike in monthly expenses or an unanticipated financial burden.
+Generally, at most $3,000, a small personal loan can be a great way to borrow exactly what you need without relying on credit cards.

 Because they are typically less profitable than larger loan amounts, mortgages, or auto loans, some major banks won’t offer small personal loans.
 LendingClub Bank, however, offers qualified borrowers loan amounts as low as $1,000 (and all the way up to $40,000).